Download our Infantile Spasms & TSC brochure. You may also download a PDF of the information on this page.

-In many cases, the visual field loss associated with the use of vigabatrin goes undetected by the person.
+In many cases, the patient may not be aware that they have the visual field loss because it develops slowly and does not affect central vision.
 The visual problem is confirmed by perimetric testing, a special type of vision testing that measures the portion of space in which objects are visible at the same moment during steady fixation of gaze in one direction.
 The current problem is determining the risk-benefit ratio of vigabatrin in children with infantile spasms and to specify the groups where their use could be optimal.
 In children, especially in the young or disabled, it is difficult if not impossible to detect the visual field loss and it is not yet known if children are at higher or lower risk for this adverse effect compared to adults.
 Children younger than age 9 years usually are unable to cooperate for perimetry studies.
 The Department of Ophthalmology at The Hospital for Sick Children in Toronto has been monitoring for possible vigabatrin visual toxicity since about 1999 by doing a baseline electroretinogram (ERG) in infants and young children and bi-annual follow-up exam(s).
 They repeat the ERG within three months if there is a decreased amplitude in the 30 Hz flicker response (Westall CA et al. 2003; Buncic JR et al. 2004; Hammoudi DS et al. 2005).
-The Europeans have been doing ERGs every six months but will be changing their monitoring practice to every three months (Personal Communication 2006).

-Because of the risk of vision loss, vigabatrin is used in babies (1 month to 2 years of age) with infantile spasms only when you and your doctor decide that the possible benefits of vigabatrin are more important than the possible risks.
+Because of the risk of vision loss, and the MRI abnormalities, vigabatrin is used in babies (1 month to 2 years of age) with infantile spasms only when you and your doctor decide that the possible benefits of vigabatrin are more important than the possible risks.
+However, it is very important to understand the developmental consequences of continued IS when making these decisions.
 Children who are first treated with vigabatrin, but who do not achieve a good response, may consider using ACTH.

 ACTH has been used for many years as a treatment for infantile spasms.
 The clinical benefits of ACTH in infantile spasms could partially relate to its stimulatory effects on the release of adrenocorticosteroids and neurosteroids.
 For some children with TSC, ACTH is effective in treating infantile spasms when vigabatrin is not, and the reverse is also true.
 There are side effects related to use of ACTH in infants, including increased intraocular pressure (Friling et al., 2003), immunosuppression and possible increase in the size of cardiac rhabdomyomata, the heart tumors associated with TSC (Hishitani et al., 1997; Hiraishi et al., 2000).
 Careful consideration of treatment for your child should be discussed with the child’s health care provider to discuss the benefits and risks of each treatment option.

-Despite the efficacy of vigabatrin and ACTH, some children with TSC continue to have spasms and experience psychomotor regression.
+Despite the efficacy of vigabatrin, hormonal therapy (ACTH or Prednisolone) and other medical therapies,, some children with TSC continue to have spasms and experience psychomotor regression.
 These children with drug-resistant seizures may be candidates for surgery and should be evaluated by an epilepsy team that is experienced in doing surgery for epilepsy in children with TSC (Chugani et al., 2010).